The webpage you are looking at here is advice for the submission of an archival copy of your thesis to the University Library.

-- Fill in the HD3 form Higher Degree Thesis Final Submission After Examination.
+- Complete the HD3 form Higher Degree Thesis Final Submission After Examination.

-- Hand in a hard-bound copy of your thesis and your completed HD3 form to your Graduate School/Division.
+- Email your completed HD3 form to your Doctoral College.

-Your Graduate School/Division will certify that your degree has been awarded and forward your thesis to the Library.
+Your Doctoral College will certify that your degree has been awarded and forward your HD3 form to the Library.

 What will happen to your thesis?

-The hard-bound copy of your thesis will be kept in the University of Bath Library where it can be referred to by members of the University and its visitors.
+The hard-bound copy of your thesis will be kept by your department until it can be delivered to the University of Bath Library.
+Once in the library, your work will be catalogued and shelved, theses can be referred to by members of the University and its visitors in print and online.